 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.
 (Acts 2:4 AKJV)

-This is not the “gift of tongues” which is used with the “interpretation of tongues.”
-The Heavenly language comes with the infilling of the Holy Spirit when our lives are completely submitted to Jesus as our Lord.
+This is the “gift of tongues” which is used with the “interpretation of tongues.”
+The Heavenly language is different from this type of gift because often there is no interpretation of what is said.
+It may come with the infilling of the Holy Spirit when our lives are completely submitted to Jesus as our Lord.
 When we give our tongue over to the Holy Spirit to pray through us, our spirit is strengthened by His presence.

 Praying in the Spirit is praying according to the will of God.
 It may set us free, especially when deliverance is not an option.